-The Award will be presented at the ALIA Health Libraries Australia Professional Development day in Sydney in April 2018.
+The Award will be presented at the ALIA Health Libraries Australia Professional Development day in Sydney on Thursday July 19th, 2018.
 Funding will be provided for the winner’s travel costs, for one night’s accommodation and for the Professional Development Day registration fee.
 Where the award is won by a team, funding will be provided for the team leader only.
 All other costs must be covered by the individual.

 Nominees are considered by a Panel, with 2 representatives of the HLA Executive and 1 member of MedicalDirector Management.

 The nominations will be emailed to the Panel, which is chaired by an ALIA HLA Executive member.